ABC7 Unite: Photographers offer free headshots to 10K unemployed Americans

-The single-day initiative, called 10,000 Headshots, will take place at various locations across the country and it is open to anyone who is currently unemployed.
+The single-day initiative, called 10,000 Headshots, is taking place at various locations across the country and is open to anyone who is currently unemployed.

 The professional headshots are can be used with resumes and to post to job sites such as LinkedIn.